 These are signs that a parrot loves you and wants to be nearby.

-According to Watchbird, hormonal parrots become aggressive during the early stages of the mating season.
-African greys can be triggered by the surge in hormones they experience.
+According to Watchbird, hormonal parrots may become hostile during the early part of the breeding season.
+African greys’ behavior can be erratic due to a surge in hormones.

-Unfortunately, parrots sometimes develop an inappropriate attraction to their owners during this time.
+Parrots sometimes develop an attraction to their owners.
 They’ll attempt to initiate copulation when touched by rubbing their vent on your hands and arm.
-Also, they’ll regurgitate their food for you.
+Also, they’ll regurgitate food for you.

-During the mating season, African greys often vocalize by squawking and screaming.
-The sounds should subside when the African grey’s hormones calm down.
+During the breeding season, African greys vocalize by squawking and screaming more than usual.
+The sounds should subside once the bird’s hormones calm down.